aaronpowell/graphql-typescript-workshop/README.md

 ## Undertaking the workshop

 The workshop is designed to be instructor-led, so if you would like to participate in it contact me via the [info on my GitHub profile](https://github.com/aaronpowell).
-But it can be a self-directed workshop, with the guides being within the [`instructions`](instructions) folder.
+But it can be a self-directed workshop, with the guides being within the [`steps`](steps) folder.

 ## Prerequisites